-- #: Adds a new node to the tree after the currently selected one. - Removes the currently selected node. - Moves the currently selected node one place upward, unless is the first node. - W: Moves the currently selected node one place downward, unless is the last node. - : Promotes the currently selected node one place, to the same level of its parent. - Demotes the currently selected node one place, making it child of the previous slibing.
+- The Adds a new node to the tree after the currently selected one. - Removes the currently selected node. - A : Moves the currently selected node one place upward, unless is the first node. - \checkmark : Moves the currently selected node one place downward, unless is the last node. - : Promotes the currently selected node one place, to the same level of its parent.